krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 ### 2. &nbsp; Inserting and removing nodes

 Similar to a linked list, inserting and removing nodes in a binary tree can be achieved by modifying pointers.
-The Figure 7-3  provides an example.
+Figure 7-3 provides an example.

 ![Inserting and removing nodes in a binary tree](binary_tree.assets/binary_tree_add_remove.png){ class="animation-figure" }